theodoremoreland/OrderDashboard/README.md

 #### With Windows (no Docker)

 **Note: [Node](https://nodejs.org/en) is required to run the dashboard locally.
 This was developed using Node version `v20.3.0`. [git](https://git-scm.com/) is used to download this repository in the steps below.
 It is assumed you are already familiar with both.**

-**It is assumed all command line commands will be executed in a UNIX based command line environment.**

 1. Clone this repository